-\textbf{Linear Estimator}. \citet{Facco} proposed to estimate the \texttt{id} via the linearization of the Pareto c.d.f. \(F({\mu_i})= (1-\mu_i^{-d})\).
-The estimate \(\hat{d}_{OLS}\) is obtained as the solution of where \(\hat{F}(\cdot)\) denotes the empirical c.d.f. of the sample and the \(\mu_{(i)}\)'s are the ratios defined in Equation \eqref{eq::firstresult} sorted by increasing order.
-To obtain a more robust estimation, the authors suggested trimming from \(\bm{\mu}\) a percentage \(c_{TR}\) of the most extreme values.
-This choice is justified because the extreme ratios often correspond to observations that do not comply with the local homogeneity assumption.\\
+\textbf{Linear estimator}. \citet{Facco} proposed to estimate the ID via the linearization of the Pareto c.d.f. \(F({\mu_i})= (1-\mu_i^{-d})\).
+The estimate \(\hat{d}_{OLS}\) is obtained as the solution of where \(\hat{F}(\cdot)\) denotes the empirical c.d.f. of the sample and the \(\mu_{(i)}\)'s are the ratios defined in Equation\nobreakspace{}\ref{eq::firstresult} sorted by increasing order.
+The authors also suggested trimming from \(\bm{\mu}\) a percentage \(c_{TR}\) of the most extreme values to obtain a more robust estimation.
+This choice is justified because the extreme ratios often correspond to observations that do not comply with the local homogeneity assumption.

-\textbf{Maximum Likelihood Estimator}.
-In a similar spirit, \cite{Denti2021} took advantage of the distributional results in Equation \eqref{eq::firstresult} to derive a simple Maximum Likelihood Estimator (MLE) and corresponding Confidence Interval (CI).
-Trivially, the (unbiased) MLE for the shape parameter of a Pareto distribution is given by: while the corresponding CI of level (1-\(\alpha\)) is defined as\\ where \(q^{\alpha/2}_{IG_{a,b}}\) denotes the quantile of order \(\alpha/2\) of an Inverse-Gamma distribution of shape \(a\) and scale \(b\).\\
+\textbf{Maximum likelihood estimator}.
+In a similar spirit, \cite{Denti2021} took advantage of the distributional results in Equation\nobreakspace{}\ref{eq::firstresult} to derive a simple maximum likelihood estimator (MLE) and the corresponding confidence interval (CI).
+Trivially, the (unbiased) MLE for the shape parameter of a Pareto distribution is given by: while the CI of level (1-\(\alpha\)) is defined as\\ where \(q^{\alpha/2}_{IG_{a,b}}\) denotes the quantile of order \(\alpha/2\) of an Inverse-Gamma distribution of shape \(a\) and scale \(b\).

-\textbf{Bayesian Estimator}.
-It is also straightforward to derive an estimator according to a Bayesian perspective \citep{Denti2021}.
-Indeed, one can specify a prior distribution on the shape parameter \(d\).
+\textbf{Bayesian estimator}.
+It is also straightforward to derive an estimator according to a Bayesian perspective \citep{Denti2021}, obtained with the specification of a prior distribution on the shape parameter \(d\).
 The most natural prior to choose is a conjugate \(d\sim Gamma(a,b)\).
-It is immediate to derive the posterior distribution for the shape parameter: With this method, one can obtain the principal quantiles of the posterior distribution, collecting point estimates and uncertainty quantification with a credible interval (CrI) of level \(\alpha\).
+It is immediate to derive the posterior distribution for the shape parameter: With this method, one can quickly recover the principal quantiles of the posterior distribution and obtain point estimates and uncertainty quantification with a credible interval (CRI) of level \(\alpha\).

-\subsection{Hidalgo: the heterogeneous intrinsic dimension algorithm}
+\subsection{HIDALGO: the heterogeneous intrinsic dimension algorithm}